teaching-js/assignment/README.md

 same as above.

 **Like user generated content**
-A logged in user can like a post on their feed and trigger a api request `/post/like` For now it's ok if the like doesn't show up until the page is refreshed.
+A logged in user can like a post on their feed and trigger a api request `PUT /post/like` For now it's ok if the like doesn't show up until the page is refreshed.

 **"Post" new content**
-Users can upload and post new content from a modal or seperate page via `/post/new`
+Users can upload and post new content from a modal or seperate page via `POST /post`

 **Pagination**
-Users can page between sets of results in the feed using the position token from `user/feed`
+Users can page between sets of results in the feed using the position token with `GET user/feed`

 **Profile**
-Users can see their own profile information such as username, number of posts, number of likes, profile pic. get this information from `/user/info`
+Users can see their own profile information such as username, number of posts, number of likes, profile pic. get this information from `GET /user`

 ## Level 3
 Level 3 focuses on more advanced features that will take time to implement and will